HOW TO PICK A HOBBY

 Do you like collecting things like stamps, coins, baseball cards, comic books, magazines, dolls, toys, records, photos, wine, jewelry, fine art, or classic cars?

 This is the short list.
-And, the wonderful thing about a hobby is that you can have more than one, and if you ever find it getting boring, you can stop.
-And there is no economic detriment.
+And the wonderful thing about a hobby is that you can have more than one, and if you ever find it getting boring, you can stop.

 The Type A Personality loves competition and winning.
 Sports comes to mind.
 It does not require participation in the sport, but watching, going to stadiums, and fantasy sports would be a great hobby.
 Type B Personalities love hobbies that include social interactions.
 Type C Personalities would get a kick out of computer related or technical matters.
-Type D Personalities would enjoy helping people cope with stress.
-If the hobby involves listening they would do well.
+Type D Personalities often enjoy helping people cope with stress.
 One hobby would be front and center.
 That is Horoscope and Astrology.